What Is Alzheimer's Disease? Symptoms And Causes

 As noted, these symptoms help to define dementia, as well as Alzheimer's disease.
 However, other conditions can similarly cause these symptoms.
 Other conditions include vascular dementia, frontotemporal dementia, and Lewy body dementia.
 Each of these conditions is different from one another and from Alzheimer's Disease.

-Alzheimer's evaluation and diagnosis
+Alzheimer's disease evaluation and diagnosis

 If you or a loved one sees signs and symptoms of the early stage of Alzheimer's development, it is important to visit a medical professional instead of doing an at-home Alzheimer's test.
 Doctors will do a complete medical assessment to help determine the exact diagnosis and plan for treatment.
 The evaluation will include gathering medical history, testing mental health status, assessing mood to rule out other mental health disorders, a physical exam, neurological tests, and other tests or scans of the brain and body.
 As the doctor rules out other conditions, they may eventually diagnose Alzheimer's.